-Handprints dot the wall in Essaouira, Morocco.
+Handprints dot the wall in the Moroccan town of Essaouira, 1985.
+(Photographer: Bruno Barbey)

 This photograph was the cover image of the July 1988 issue of National Geographic Magazine.